Bhuff21/Area-Reader/README.md

 (x,y,z) : /triangle area\

-The rectangle class extends the the Shape class which is also defined in the shape file.
+The rectangle class extends the Shape class which is also defined in the shape file.
 The rectangle class presets the points of the shape to 0 as well as the length and width.
 As the main process file is being ran, the predefined values that are assigned to the rectangle class are being run through the getLength() and getWidth() methods.
 The getLength() and getwidth() methods pull the values defined from the main class and bring it to rectangle.java file.
 The final process in determining the area of the rectangle is to initiate the following code

 return this.length * this.width